edulis8/chatterbox-client/README.md

 ### SpecRunner - mocha

-The specrunner contain both the tests for the client
+The specrunner contains the tests for the client.

 ### Testing

 Tests are made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
 Test are located in the ./spec directory.
-To run the Just open the spec runner file with chrome.
+To run the just open the spec runner file with chrome.

 ```
 SpecRunner.html